 How to Make Your Funeral Wishes Known to Your Loved Ones

-If you are not inclined to write down your final wishes or document them online, then instead, consider talking to your loved ones about your final wishes.
-It could be as simple as saying that you would never want to be buried, or you would never want to be cremated.
+If you are not inclined to write down your final wishes or document them online, consider talking to your loved ones about what you want to happen when you die.
+It could be as simple as saying that you would never want to be buried or you would never want to be cremated.
 This will go a long way to ease stress and anxiety during a difficult time.